Free Mental Health Assessment

 • Forfivo® XL (for major depressive disorder)

-Unlike other antidepressants, bupropion is known to cause fewer and less severe adverse symptoms, like drowsiness, weight loss, weight gain and sexual dysfunction.
+Unlike other antidepressants, bupropion is known to cause fewer and less severe adverse symptoms, like drowsiness, weight gain, and sexual dysfunction.

-It’s worth noting that many of these common antidepressants don’t work instantly, and it may take some time for your body to adjust.
-Our full antidepressants list goes over additional medication options, as well as more in-depth information on how they work.
+It’s worth noting that these antidepressants don’t work instantly, and it may take some time for your body to adjust.
+Our full antidepressant list goes over additional medication options, as well as more in-depth explanations on how they work.

 Everyone’s mental health journey looks different.
 Your personal road to recovery may include antidepressants, and that’s perfectly normal.